umaint/umaint.github.io/_posts/2019-01-05-v2ray-ubuntu.md

 ![Firefox manual proxy configuration SOCKS v5 on 127.0.0.1](/images/ss364.png)

 Choose port `10808` for your local port to communicate with the V2Ray client.
 Choose to proxy DNS when using SOCKS v5.
+Click **OK** to save these settings.

 ![Firefox manual proxy configuration port 10808 proxy DNS when using SOCKS v5](/images/ss365.png)

-Check your IP location now matches your server by visiting [https://www.iplocation.net](https://www.iplocation.net).
+In your Firefox browser, check that your IP location now matches your server by visiting [https://www.iplocation.net](https://www.iplocation.net).

 ![IP location when connected from V2Ray client to V2Ray server](/images/ss366.png)